luca-demma/Text-Mining-Project/README.md

     -   *punkt*
 -   **contractions**

-Having to deal with huge quantity of data I chose to implement most of the scripts in a multi-process way using the power of the parallelism.
-This has been possible mainly because the majority of the operations are parallelizable not handling sequetial data.
-Using this technique permites to speed up the whole process up to 8 times in modern computers with multiple CPUs.
+Having to deal with huge quantity of data I chose to implement most of the scripts in a multi-process way using the power of parallelism.
+This has been possible mainly because the majority of the operations are parallelizable not handling sequential data.
+Using this technique permits to speed up the whole process up to 8 times in modern computers with multiple CPUs.
 To implement multiprocessing I used the Python module *pqdm*.

 # Pipeline

-The following picture describes the pipeline of the processing implemented by the code divided in 6 macro steps:
+The following picture describes the pipeline of the processing implemented by the code divided into 6 macro steps:
 -   File cleaning
 -   Extraction
 -   Normalization